Learning Agile Soccer Skills for a Bipedal Robot with Deep Reinforcement Learning: Supplementary Methods

-We trained agents using MPO with a distributional critic, which we refer to as Distributional MPO (DMPO).
+\paragraph{Distributional MPO:} We trained agents using MPO with a distributional critic, which we refer to as Distributional MPO (DMPO).
 MPO, or Maximum a Posteriori Policy Optimization \citep{Abdolmaleki_2018}, is an actor-critic deep RL algorithm based on policy iteration.
-Policy iteration algorithms alternate between performing \emph{policy evaluation} and \emph{policy improvement}.
-Policy evaluation estimates the Q-function (i.e., critic) given the current policy (i.e., actor).
+Policy iteration algorithms alternate between performing policy evaluation and policy improvement.
+Policy evaluation estimates the Q-function (or critic) given the current policy (or actor).
 Policy improvement updates the policy given the current Q-function.

-\paragraph{\emph{Policy Evaluation:}} In policy evaluation, the Q-function is learned for the current policy $\pi_\text{t}$, parameterized by the target policy network.
+\paragraph{Policy Evaluation:} In policy evaluation, the Q-function is learned for the current policy $\pi_\text{t}$, parameterized by the target policy network.
 Any off-the-shelf Q-learning algorithm can be used to learn the Q-function.
 We chose to use n-step Q-learning \citep{SuttonBartoBook} with $n=5$.
 In addition, we parameterize the Q-function as a deep feed-forward neural network that outputs a categorical distribution, as introduced in \citet{Bellamare_2017}.

-\paragraph{\emph{Policy Improvement:}} In policy improvement, the aim is to improve the policy with respect to the current Q-function $Q_t$ and current policy $\pi_t$.
+\paragraph{Policy Improvement:} In policy improvement, the aim is to improve the policy with respect to the current Q-function $Q_t$ and current policy $\pi_t$.
 MPO has a two-step policy improvement procedure.
 The first step computes an improved action distribution $q(\boldsymbol{a}|\boldsymbol{s})$ that optimizes the standard RL objective together with a KL-divergence constraint to the current policy:

 The KL-divergence constraint ensures that the improved action distribution does not deviate too much from the current policy, which stabilizes learning. \eqref{eq:mpo_policy_improvement_step1} has a closed-form solution for each state $\boldsymbol{s}$, where